pwall567/yaml-simple/README.md

 - The "?" and ":" syntax for Block Mapping entries
 - Directives
 - Tags
+- Multiple documents in a single file

-Also, the parser may yet not meet the specification in all respects, even for the constructs that it does handle.
+Also, the parser may not yet meet the specification in all respects, even for the constructs that it does handle.

 ## Dependency Specification